Xetibo/ReSet-Doc/sections/result/plugin_system.typ

     )<plugin_lib_structures>],
 )

-Due to the fact that both the daemon and the user interface are started up in a non-deterministic fashion, the plugin library loading will also potentially be non-deterministic.
+Because both the daemon and the user interface are started up in a non-deterministic fashion, the plugin library loading will also potentially be non-deterministic.
 This enforces an atomic check that both the daemon or the user interface can see.
 If the check is already either in loading or loaded, the other process would simply wait or immediately move on to using the plugin respectively.

 Loading of plugins themselves in both the daemon and the user interface can be done by iterating over the BACKEND_PLUGINS or FRONTEND_PLUGINS global